MrChromebox/website/docs/fwscript.md

 `cd; curl -LOf https://mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh`
 and press `[ENTER]`.

-If you encounter certificate related errors when downloading the script from ChromeOS, then add `-k` to the curl command and script command to bypass SSL certificate checking as so:
+If you encounter certificate related errors when downloading the script from ChromeOS, then add `-k` to the curl command to bypass SSL certificate checking as so:
 `cd; curl -LOfk https://mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh`
 and press `[ENTER]`.